fikret/notes/Useful Linux Commands/README.md

 ```
 ssh-keygen -t ed25519
 ```
+**Add SSH Public key to Remote Server**

+You can use the following command to automatically add the public SSH Key to the server :

+    ssh-copy-id -p 22 root@192.168.0.1
 **SSH Login without password**

 You should now be able to login from the server where you generated the SSH Keys to the other one without password :

     ssh -p 22 root@192.168.1.1 (Remote IP)